 Long-term crop rotation and cropping system experiments can be used to evaluate the efficiency of different cropping systems and can act as a field laboratory for researchers within various disciplines.
 Data from the experiments can also be used to improve the ability of crop models to simulate production and yield levels as a function of changes in climate and cropping practices.

-Crop rotations with different specialisations
+Crop rotations with different types of operation (R4-0002)

-Winter or spring crops in a warmer climate?
+Autumn or spring crops in a warmer climate?
+(R4-0009)

-Monoculture experiments with spring cereal
+Monoculture experiment with spring cereals (R4-0906)

-Effects of monoculture on soil and crops
+The effects of monoculture on soil and crops

-Crop rotations with or without ley
+Crop rotations with or without ley (R4-1103)

-Effects of grass- grass/clover ley
+Effects of grass, grass/legume ley